How Midsize Law Firms Scale with Technology in 2025

 Midsize firms are investing in SOC-2 and ISO-27001 certification, showing corporate clients they take data protection seriously.

+Tools like Microsoft Purview, OneTrust, and Litera Transact automate compliance and audit trails.
 Rather than seeing compliance as a burden, forward-thinking firms use it as a trust signal in RFPs and client pitches.

 6. Building a Culture That Embraces Tech